FabioMarim/FabioMarim/README.md

-## Hello, my name is Fabio Marim 🖖 and I am a backend software engineer.
+## Hello, my name is Fabio Marim and I am a backend software engineer.🖖
-### I currently live in Brazil 🇧🇷, specifically in Joinville - SC.
+#### I currently live in Brazil 🇧🇷, specifically in Joinville - SC.
-### I am passionate about technology and dedicate my time to studying and developing new skills in my field of work.
+#### I am passionate about technology and dedicate my time to studying and developing new skills in my field of work.

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white
 )](https://www.linkedin.com/in/fabio-marim-a2a5661b0/)